 PageFlip pedals work with any app that responds to arrow keys or PageUp/PageDown key presses.
 A list of compatible apps can be found here.
 In general, if the app works with a Bluetooth keyboard, it will work with our pedals.

 Download our free Windows or Mac software to reprogram the pedal functions.
 Pair the Firefly or Dragonfly pedal to your computer using Bluetooth.
 Do not use USB to connect the pedal to the computer during this reprogramming process.
 Run the PageFlip software to display an image of your pedal with overlaid text fields for specifying the desired mode functions.
 The program should show "Connected" to confirm that the pedal is properly paired to the computer.
 If not, exit the program and attempt to re-pair the pedal to the computer before running the program again.
+If the problem persists, the problem may lie in the fact that the computer's Bluetooth does not use a Broadcom chipset.
+In that case, you will need to acquire a USB Bluetooth 4.0 dongle that uses a Broadcom chipset.
+The dongle is available in the PageFlip online store .
 Once the program confirms that the pedal is "Connected" to the computer, click on each pedal field and press a keyboard button or on-screen button to reprogram the selected field.
 Press "Save" to save the entries.
 A message will be displayed to confirm the pedal status.

 You must scan the physical pages.
 For best results, try to avoid the shadows near the book spine by using a flatbed book scanner such as the Plustek OpticBook 3600.
 Visit www.plustek.com for more details.
 A more cost-effective solution is to use a great new service provided by 1dollarscan.com.
 Simply mail them your books, and they will cut off the binding and scan the loose pages at 300dpi for $1 per set of 100 sheets.
 Additional charges apply for scanning at 600dpi or to apply a deskewing algorithm.
 Visit 1dollarscan.com for more information.
 Please note that this is a destructive process.
 You will get a pdf file for each book you send but you will sacrifice your book in the process.
 They discard the book after chopping off the binding and scanning the pages.